 Covers the geomancer with a field of geomantic force that absorbs damage that the geomancer would otherwise take.
 After absorbing 4 points per level it dissipates.
 The aura does not protect against poison gas and the like.

+Duration: 1 round per level.
+Magic Resistance: Not applicable.
 Reverse: Dispels auras of the same type if the aura is of lower level than the reversed spell.